Sienci-Labs/Resources/longmill/assembly/lm-electronics.md

 ![](/_images/_longmill/_assembly/_electronics/lm_electronics_p10.jpg){.aligncenter .size-medium}

-Once you’ve checked that the lights are turning on, press the E-stop button to turn it back off.
+Once you've checked that the lights are turning on, press the E-stop button to turn it back off.

 A note on the control box is that it will be limited in it's placement due to the length of the Z-axis motor cable.
 If you don't think you'll be using the on-board control buttons feel free to mount the box out of the way - the basic operations can be controlled via a USB cable and the E-stop.
 If you wish to place it further from the machine, extending the wires for that cable is quite straightforward either through the use of a soldering iron or through crimp-able wire extenders.